 Glacier National Park, the Crown of the Continent, is a pristine ecosystem of mountains, lakes and the headwaters of streams to the west and east and contains many plant and animal species https://www.nps.gov/glac/index.htm.
 We will spend a week of world-class hiking with professional naturalists to see and learn much as possible about Glacier.

 We will be staying at the Glacier Institute Field Camp, located just inside the West Entrance to Glacier National Park.
 The nearest airport is in Kalispell, Montana, about 30 minutes from the Field Camp.
-Glacier Institute representatives can help find the best time to book your flights.
+Glacier Institute representative can help find the best time to book your flights.
 An alternative is to fly into Missoula, about three hours from the park, and rent a car.
 Southwest Airlines flies into Spokane, Washington, a six hour drive.
 Once hikers are signed up, we can discuss best options.

 Accommodations and Food

 We will be staying at the Glacier Institute Field Camp which is rustic but comfortable.
 The camp is located on a bluff overlooking the Middle Fork of the Flathead River, and includes five sleeping cabins, a community bath house, classroom, library and kitchen.
 Each sleeping cabin has four or five twin beds, electricity and portable electric heater, but no running water, TV, or phone.
 A bottom sheet, blanket, and pillow are provided, but bringing a sleeping bag is recommended.
 The community bath house has flush toilets, sinks, and hot showers.
 All meals will be provided by the Glacier Institute staff.
 Breakfast is continental style and dinner is homemade; lunch fixings are provided for each participant to prepare their own lunch to eat on the trail.
 Vegetarians can be accommodated.
-Camp is shared with second AOC group.
+Camp is shared with second hiker group.
 For more information see their website at www.glacierinstitute.org.

 How to Sign Up